Wrangell, Alaska: Economy

-Wrangell has several churches and bars and a pizza store though no citywide free wireless internet for tourists or business travelers yet.
+Wrangell has several churches, bars and a pizza store.
+Though, the early morning of September 15th, 2026, one of the established pizza stores/bar (The Marine Bar) suffered extensive damage in a devestating fire.
 The local Native Corporation—the Sealaska Corporation, contributes to the cost of local health care provisioning.

 Bonnie Demerjian, Garrison Gibson, and other writers live in the city.
 It has guided kayak tours in summer and some of the most accessible coastal forest wilderness hiking, camping and climbing of S.E.
 Alaska.
 It is possible to follow the historic route in kayaks to the Stikine River Delta where the orphan warrior Chief Gush X'een and his band of Tlingits defeated boatloads of invading Nisga'a warriors from the south.
 Rather than becoming a slave the defeated Nisga'a Chief surrendered his hat and title of Shakes to Gush X'een.

 The former mill site of the Alaska Pulp Corporation that was dismantled has some use sending logs and boulders via ships and a prospect for development as a cruise ship site with multipurpose western theme shops and dark ale brewery for export.
 The city has expanded its electrical power lines a mile and a half south on Isheyami Drive to allow a concrete production facility to power up (they bring in sand via barge from the Stikine River).